 To ensure your system is operating efficiently and safely, it’s recommended to have your solar panels serviced at least once every two years by a licensed A-Grade electrician.

 Your installer might offer a cleaning service, done at the same time as other checks and professional servicing of the system.
-Getting your panels professionally cleaned is a good chance to get a visual such as cracks, chips and discoloration.
+Getting your panels professionally cleaned is a good chance to get a visual inspection for such as cracks, chips and discoloration.

 Or your installer might recommend someone just for the cleaning aspect instead.
 There are plenty of specialist solar panel cleaning companies so get someone with a track record cleaning panels.
 Anyone cleaning your system should use full safety gear, and not stand on or place anything on top of the panels.
 They should also avoid using harsh soap or chemicals – usually water is enough.

 “Remember that a bit of dust and grime on the surface of the panels is normal, and cleaning them too often is probably not worth the cost or the risk,” says Lance.